 - Acitretin or isotretinoin because the risk of increased pressure in the brain may be increased

-- Aluminum salts (eg, aluminum carbonate) because they may decrease minocycline extended-release tablets's effectiveness
+- Aluminum salts (eg, aluminum carbonate) or cimetidine because they may decrease minocycline extended-release tablets's effectiveness

-- Anticoagulants (eg, warfarin), digoxin, or methotrexate because the risk of their side effects may be increased by minocycline extended-release tablets
+- Anticoagulants (eg, warfarin) or ergot alkaloids (eg, ergotamine) because the risk of their side effects may be increased by minocycline extended-release tablets

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if minocycline extended-release tablets may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.